alexismorin/Salon/README.md

 Just launch the standalone app or the *Salon* Unity scene inside the project.

 - Motion Controller Trigger: Press and hold to draw hair.
-- Keyboard Backspace *or* Motion Controller Grip Button: Undo.
+- Backspace *or* Motion Controller Grip Button: Undo.
 - Spacebar: Export to OBJ.
+- Escape: Quit

 ![process](images/gif.gif)